 Examples of discussion topics learning circles can engage in can be:

-• Employees from different departments sharing with other teams their priorities, challenges, and perspectives on the business to provide context and open up discussion about possible ideas or solutions.
+- Employees from different departments share their priorities, challenges, and perspectives on the business to provide context and open up discussion about possible ideas or solutions.

 These are just some of the opportunities for learning circles.
 It’s important to note that learning circles are not solely networking events.
 Instead, it’s a collaborative discussion focused on predetermined topics.